yratof/screenshots/readme.md

 To get started with this, you're going to need to install a few things:

-Paste this into terminal:

-`gem install watir`
+Install `watir` by pasting this into terminal: `gem install watir`

-Then paste this:

-`gem install watircats`
+Then install `watircats` by pasting this into the same terminal: `gem install watircats`

-Then check if you have `ImageMagick`
+Now check if you have `ImageMagick` by pasting `identify -version`.
+Should tell you `yay` or `nay` basically.

-`identify -version`

-If you don't, install it here: http://cactuslab.com/imagemagick/
+If you don't, install it here: [http://cactuslab.com/imagemagick/](http://cactuslab.com/imagemagick/)

 ---

-## Take screenshots
+## Everything installed?
+Wicked, lets take some screenshots

 Clone this repo `git clone git@github.com:yratof/screenshots.git && cd screenshots`